How technology is revolutionizing property management

 IBM defines automation as the performance of redundant tasks by technology to free up the hands and time of humans.
 While it is thought that automation is set to replace humans, it is actually enhancing their work.

 In the field of property management, this can be applied to document management, contract management, and portfolio management.
 You can configure workflows for those processes and ensure that everyone in your organization adheres to best practices.
 That is because the workflows in the platform are pre-configured for those, thus your team members can follow them with ease.

 Communication is also another area of property management that automation can make a difference in.
 For example, clients need assistance with an issue in their units.
 Instead of calling or visiting the property office to lodge their requests, they can simply pull up the property mobile solution.
 Therein they can create service requests that is processed smoothly by the app so that your maintenance team can take care of them in order.

-Internet of Things, or IoT for short, is a network of interconnected devices such as occupancy sensors, room temperature monitors, and even consumer devices like smart refrigerators and smart ovens.
+Internet of Things, or IoT for short, is a network of interconnected devices such as occupancy sensors, indoor climate and air quality monitors, and even consumer devices like smart refrigerators and smart ovens.

 Ever since British technologist Kevin Ashton named the concept in 1999, the number of connected objects globally has only grown.
 According to an article by Statista , there are around 26 billion IoT devices worldwide.
 And this number is forecasted to nearly double by 2023.

 How does this relate to property management software?
 There are platforms that support the real-time monitoring of units and properties using IoT sensors.
 With this, there is no need for property managers to rely on other interfaces to watch the sensors’ status.
 Instead, they can access the data directly from the property application’s screen.

 This is advantageous for property managers, especially those who oversee units and properties that are out of their way.
 They can check the occupancy and vacancy statuses of those places without going to see for themselves.
 This is a huge time- and cost-saving avenue for them.